Have Customs or TSA Officials Searched or Confiscated Your Phone, Laptop, or Tablet?

 Every year, millions of travelers pass through our airports and international borders.
 The government is increasingly searching the smartphones, laptops, and other electronic devices of travelers passing through these ports.
 These searches raise serious constitutional concerns.

 Our devices today contain very sensitive information.
 However, the government takes the misguided position that we forfeit our right to keep our information secure when we travel through borders and airports.
 We know that Customs and Border Protection routinely searches international travelers’ cell phones, laptops, and tablets — often without any suspicion of wrongdoing.
-We’ve also heard reports that the Transportation Security Administration is doing the same with domestic passengers.
+We also believe TSA has been searching the electronic devices of domestic passengers without individualized suspicion.

 Has this happened to you?